Skip to content

 C. Impurities and Composition of the Liquid Impurities and variations in composition can affect the relative density, making it important to consider the purity of the liquid under examination.

-Significance and Applications of Relative Density
+Applications of Relative Density

 A. Quality Control in Industries Relative density is employed in industries such as food and beverages, where it aids in monitoring product consistency and detecting adulteration.